The American Legion and Auxiliary members are interested in legislative measures which come before the United

 National and State Legislative Committee

-The national organization of the American Legion Auxiliary has a National legislative
+The American Legion Auxiliary has a National legislative

 passage of The American legion sponsored legislation.
 Departments of the American legion and Auxiliary